Canine Oseoarthritis ManagementApril 21, 2018

 If your pet has lost significant muscle mass, physical therapy with a pool or underwater treadmill may be beneficial to improve muscle mass prior to attempting walks on your own.
-If you are interested in water therapy with a pool or treadmill we can provide you with the names of local rehabilitation facilities that specialize in aquatherapy.
+If you are interested in water therapy with a pool or treadmill, ask us for a recommendation for a local rehabilitation facility that specialize in aquatherapy.

 If at any time your pet experiences increased lameness or pain following activity, please stop all exercise for 24 hours.
-If the lameness continues, please see your veterinarian or any of the veterinary surgeons at VSH for a physical examination.
+If the lameness continues, please see your veterinarian or any of the veterinary surgeons at one of our specialty referral hospital for a physical examination.
 If the lameness resolves you may resume activity at a lesser amount and gradually work back up to longer walks.

 Nutraceuticals, herbal/natural products and complimentary /alternative medications are products that are intended to aid in disease management, but they are not regulated by the Food and Drug Administration (FDA).
 Rigid quality control standards are not required for these products, and as a result substantial variability can occur in both the potency and the purity of these products.
 Few well-controlled clinical studies have been performed in animals documenting the use of these products; however, some products have been shown to have beneficial effects in humans and animals.
 When choosing a product labeled for human-use for your pet, always consult with your veterinarian.
 The United States Pharmacopoeia (USP) is a standard-setting authority that certifies nutraceutical products and requires testing to ensure the purity, potency, and quality of finished products.
 Look for their stamp of quality on products you buy.